XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

      *  **double**: this 64-bit data type stores a floating number(a number with a decimal point) in the range of +/- 1.7976931570E+308.
      *  **boolean**: this data type stores one bit, representing either a TRUE or FALSE.
      *  **char**: this 16-bit data type is used to store a Unicode character code.

-     The reference value holds a pointer to a variable declared using a class type.
+     The reference variable holds a pointer to a variable declared using a class type.
 We will explain this later using an example.

   * *By scope*: There are three possible *scopes* of variables in Java:
     * *local variable*: a variable declared inside a function will be only accessible in that function.